intri-in/manage-my-damn-life-nextjs/COMMITMESSAGE.md

-- Removed god forsaken useCallbacks for now.
+- Ganttview fixed show tasks without no due date toggle not working
-- Logo updated.
+- Event editor
-- Rewrote Addtask component
+    - Now works
     - Uses Jotai
-- TaskEditor now uses default calendar for new tasks.
+    - Supports all fields that were supported by 0.4. version.